Grain Storage Structures

 All operators and owners should ensure that storage structures are sufficiently ventilated and controls are in place to ensure the safety of personnel entering these structures.
 Personnel should be adequately trained with appropriate emergency procedures and equipment in place.

 Never enter a confined space to rescue a worker who has collapsed unless the proper personal protection equipment is available and you have received the appropriate training on confined space entry.

-The HSA Code of Practice, "Safe Work In Confined Spaces" includes the Confined Space Regulations 2001, a guide on interpretation and implementation of the regulations and sample permit-to-work forms.
-This Code of Practice is available on the HSA website atwww.hsa.ie
+The HSA Code of Practice for Working in Confined Spaces includes the Confined Space Regulations 2001, a guide on interpretation and implementation of the regulations and a sample permit-to-work forms.
+Download the Code of Practice .

 Submission completed, thank you!